Ultimate Guide to Hip Mobility

 The reason this test is done is because those combined motions, hip flexion and internal rotation, mechanically impinge the joint.

 Impingement isn’t bad, just like standing on your feet compresses your feet and that is not bad.
 However, too much of anything can be a problem.

 Many people work on their hip internal rotation range of motion and find squatting and other motions feel good.

-- The main limiters of hip internal rotation can be:
+The main limiters of hip mobility into internal rotation can be:

 - The bony structure of the joint